Nikita-stud/Nikita-stud/README.md

 Before enrolling at the current institution in October 2022, I ended uo receiving a diploma as a qualified carpenter back in 2020.
 After receiving the diploma, I moved to Germany to pursue the study course of international business administration at the University of Hochschule Worms.
+Came back to Norway to immerse myself in a new life full of sections and divs.

 ## Currently Ongoing Projects